Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 *Updated to KIDOZ SDK version 0.1.5*

 This Android application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration.
-It is compiled with Android 4.0 (API level 14) and supports any device running this Android version or higher.

 The example application contains the following creative tools:
 * KIDOZ's Feed view content tool - the `Feed View`